PhluantMobile/dojo_js/README.md

 	'map_zoom': 10,
 	'markers': [],
 }
-//Pretend the data variable is an object that contains store infromation. for(var i in data.results){
+//Pretend the data variable is an object that contains store information. for(var i in data.results){
 	var numAdd = eval(i+1);
 	mapOptions.markers.push({